degenerat3/auditlab3/README.md

 ## Usage Instructions

 ### Task2
-The filename argument is the path to a file containing a list of IP addresses
+The filename argument is the path to a file containing a (newline separated) list of IP addresses
 Usage:
 ```
 $./dnsLookup.sh <filename>